Super-brawl-team/epsilon/poincare/doc/tree.md

 ## How to retrieve sub-trees using pattern matching ?

-`PatternMatching::Match` works the other way around and will fill a `Context` if the tree you give it fits the pattern.
+`PatternMatching::Match` works the other way around and will fill a `Context` if the tree you provide it fits the pattern.

 For instance you can match Cos(Add(2, 3)) against `KCos(KA)` and will obtain a Context where `ctx[KA]` points to the addition tree inside your